Outstanding Resilience

 of the Utah Association of the Deaf

-In 2019, Kim Lucas made history by becoming the second woman president of the Utah Association of the Deaf, ending 104 years of male leadership.
-Elizabeth Delong was the first woman to hold this position, completing her term in 1915.
-Kim's election represents a significant milestone for the organization, highlighting its commitment to progress and inclusivity.
+In 2019, Kim Lucas made history by becoming the second woman to serve as president of the Utah Association of the Deaf, marking the end of 104 years of male leadership.
+Elizabeth Delong was the first woman to hold this position, serving from 1909 to 1915.
+Kim's election was an essential event for the organization, underscoring its commitment to progress and inclusivity.
 Throughout her journey, the Utah Association of the Deaf provided support, fostering greater diversity in leadership.
 Additionally, Kim is the first queer president of the organization, marking a pivotal moment for women's leadership and representation within the Deaf Queer community.
+This milestone not only highlights the evolving landscape of leadership within the organization but also inspires future generations to embrace their identities and pursue roles in advocacy and representation.
+Kim's leadership will undoubtedly pave the way for more inclusive practices and greater visibility for marginalized voices within the community.

-From there, Kim steered the Utah Association of the Deaf towards emphasizing social justice concerns, leading to the formation of regular gatherings such as Queer ASL Utah and Utah Deaf Womxn.
-Meanwhile, under the supervision of the Department of Workforce Services, the DSDHH cut ties with the Utah Association of the Deaf for the first time in 2019 but continued providing activities for the Deaf, Hard of Hearing, and DeafBlind communities.
-UAD also supported the relaunch of Deaf Night Out.
+From there, Kim guided the Utah Association of the Deaf toward a focus on social justice issues, which resulted in the development of regular gatherings such as Queer ASL Utah and Utah Deaf Women.
+Meanwhile, under the oversight of the Department of Workforce Services, the DSDHH severed relations with the Utah Association of the Deaf for the first time in 2019 while continuing to provide programs for the Deaf, Hard of Hearing, and DeafBlind communities.
+UAD also helped restart Deaf Night Out.
 Kim served as president for four and a half years.
-Her presidency came to an end because of the bylaws.
-Her presidential leadership was much appreciated and well respected.
+During her tenure, Kim focused on fostering collaboration among various organizations and enhancing community engagement.
+Her leadership was instrumental in promoting awareness and advocacy for the needs of the Deaf and Hard of Hearing population in Utah.

-From there, Kim steered the Utah Association of the Deaf towards emphasizing social justice concerns, leading to the formation of regular gatherings such as Queer ASL Utah and Utah Deaf Womxn.
-Meanwhile, under the supervision of the Department of Workforce Services, the DSDHH cut ties with the Utah Association of the Deaf for the first time in 2019 but continued providing activities for the Deaf, Hard of Hearing, and DeafBlind communities.
-UAD also supported the relaunch of Deaf Night Out.
+From there, Kim guided the Utah Association of the Deaf toward a focus on social justice issues, which resulted in the development of regular gatherings such as Queer ASL Utah and Utah Deaf Women.
+Meanwhile, under the oversight of the Department of Workforce Services, the DSDHH severed relations with the Utah Association of the Deaf for the first time in 2019 while continuing to provide programs for the Deaf, Hard of Hearing, and DeafBlind communities.
+UAD also helped restart Deaf Night Out.
 Kim served as president for four and a half years.
-Her presidency came to an end because of the bylaws.
-Her presidential leadership was much appreciated and well respected.
+During her tenure, Kim focused on fostering collaboration among various organizations and enhancing community engagement.
+Her leadership was instrumental in promoting awareness and advocacy for the needs of the Deaf and Hard of Hearing population in Utah.

-For the first time since 1909, the Utah Association of the Deaf has achieved a significant milestone with two female presidential officers: Kim Lucas as president and Ashli-Marie Grant as vice president.
-This marks a significant step towards gender equality and diversity in the leadership of our organization.
+Moreover, for the first time since 1909, the Utah Association of the Deaf has achieved a significant milestone with two female presidential officers: Kim Lucas as president and Ashli-Marie Grant as vice president.
+This marks an important step toward achieving gender equality and diversity in our organization's leadership.
+This milestone inspires current members and encourages future generations to pursue leadership roles within the Utah Deaf community.
+As we move forward, it is essential to continue fostering an environment that values diverse perspectives and empowers all individuals to contribute to our shared goals.

 Utah Deaf Womxn Group